What Is Religion

 Denomination

-A denomination refers to a specific belief system, tradition, or method of worship such as Hinduism, Islam, or Christianity.
+A denomination refers to a specific tradition or system of worship such as Hinduism, Islam, or Christianity.

 3. Fundamental Principles of Religion

-• Satya – Speaking the truth and following it.
+• Satya – Speaking and living the truth.

-• Sauch (Purity) – Maintaining internal and external cleanliness.
+• Sauch (Purity) – Inner and outer cleanliness.

 4. Objectives of Religion